mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 ## Soybean Meal Uses

 Soybean meal is used exclusively for livestock feed as a high protein component.
 Beef cattle, dairy cattle, hogs, and poultry use soybean meal in feed rations.
-Soybean meal provides a good source of protein, and combined with cereal grains like corn allow a complete balence of essential amino acids that hogs and poultry must have.
+Soybean meal provides a good source of protein, and combined with cereal grains like corn allow a complete balance of essential amino acids that hogs and poultry must have.

 ![Hogs](images/pigs.jpg)